aceokay/code_blog/README.md

 By Austin Kincaid

 ###Description
-An artisianl blog backed with Ruby on Rails.
+An artisinal blog backed with Ruby on Rails.

 _Goals for future updates_
 * _Add authentication for admin access to edit posts._